 Because someone with chronic pain is used to constantly being in pain, they might conclude that they’ll never get better and will always feel discomfort.
 This fear may lead them to behave certain ways, such as avoiding physical activity, which rather than protecting them, can ultimately make their symptoms worse.

-A 2011 review on pain, depression, and catastrophizing looked at participants with rheumatic diseases.
+A on pain, depression, and catastrophizing looked at participants with rheumatic diseases.
 It found that patients who catastrophize reported an increase in the severity of their pain.
 Another 2011 review had a similar conclusion, suggesting that addressing catastrophizing is important when treating chronic pain.

 However, this does not mean that chronic pain should not be taken seriously.
 Catastrophizing isn’t the same as exaggerating about pain.
-A 2009 study on chronic pain and catastrophizing found that catastrophizing is more than just psychological — it affects the physiology of the brain.
+A on chronic pain and catastrophizing found that catastrophizing is more than just psychological — it affects the physiology of the brain.
 As such, it should be taken very seriously.

 Anxiety disorders and depressive disorders